albertleecn/mesos/docs/upgrades.md

 * The Allocator API has changed due to the introduction of implicit roles.
 Custom allocator implementations will need to be updated.
 See [MESOS-4000](https://issues.apache.org/jira/browse/MESOS-4000) for more information.

+* The `executorLost` callback in the Scheduler interface will now be called whenever the slave detects termination of a custom executor.
+This callback was never called in previous versions, so please make sure any framework schedulers can now safely handle this callback.
+Note that this callback may not be reliably delivered.

 ## Upgrading from 0.25.x to 0.26.x ##

 **NOTE** The names of some TaskStatus::Reason enums have been changed.
 But the tag numbers remain unchanged, so it is backwards compatible.
 Frameworks using the new version might need to do some compile time adjustments: